 Android Tablets have come a long way from the earlier days, and are now packing specs that not only make the iPad weep in shame, but also make your notebook feel nervous, too.
-At CES 2012, we were privileged to witness tablets with full 1900×1200 resolution 1080p eye popping displays, quad (actually 5 core) CPU's, incredibly thin form factors, and much more.
-We've assembled what we think are the best Android tablets of 2012.
+At CES 2012, we were privileged to witness tablets with full 1900×1200 resolution 1080p eye popping displays, quad (actually 5 core) CPU’s, incredibly thin form factors, and much more.
+We’ve assembled what we think is the best Android tablet.
 Also, this post will be updated as more and more tablets start coming to market in 2012.
 Read on to find out what the best Android tablets of 2012 are!

 The Asus Transformer Infinity Pad is the cause of both joy and sadness for many, for it represents the best of breed in many ways.
 While certain design compromises had to be made to achieve its incredibly thin 8.3mm profile, such as the lack of a full USB port and a full sized SD card reader, the sheer beauty, responsiveness, and overall appeal of the device itself are more than enough to make up for it.
 Packing the ridiculously powerful quad core (5 cores, actually) Tegra 3 SoC, it features an astonishing 1920×1200 resolution 10.1 inch display.